IdanMeyer/ComputerOrganizationTestingInfra/README.md

 **This is how I usally execute the tests: (from the main directory of this repo)**
 ```
+# Running of all the sanity simulator tests:
 python3 -m pytest tests/test_simulator.py -m sanity

+# OR: running just a single halt test (which is the most simple execute test
+python3 -m pytest tests/test_simulator.py -k test_simulator_halt
 ```